Hong Soo-ah

 She gained the nickname "Hong Throw" in the Korean press after making a skilful ceremonial first pitch at a Doosan Bears game in Jamsil Baseball Stadium in 2005.

 Hong Soo-ah has performed in a number of films and television programs and appeared on variety shows.
 She left Korea to perform in Chinese dramatic roles for several years before returning to Korea in 2016 to play a lead role in the film Malice.

+Career

 In 2015 the actress won the Asia Pacific Actors Network Hallyu Star award.

 In June 2020, Hong signed a management contract with Glovic Entertainment, the same company behind the Channel A drama Eccentric!
 Chef Moon.

+In October 2022, Hong signed a contract with Tazo Entertainment.